mdn/content/files/en-us/web/api/textdecoder/encoding/index.md

 {{APIRef("Encoding API")}}

-The **`TextDecoder.encoding`** read-only property returns a string containing the name of the decoding algorithm used by the specific decoder.
+The **`TextDecoder.encoding`** read-only property returns a string containing the name of the decoding algorithm used by the specific decoder object.

+The encoding is set by the [constructor](/en-US/docs/Web/API/TextDecoder/TextDecoder) `label` parameter, and defaults to `utf-8`.

 ## Value

-A string, which can be one of the following values:
+A lower-cased ASCII string, which can be one of the following values:

 - The recommended encoding for the Web: `'utf-8'`.
 - The legacy single-byte encodings: